top of page

 Starting: Start a blog or contribute to platforms like Teen Ink.

 Building It Further: To add credibility, submit your work to national or international writing competitions, get featured in well-known publications, or secure an internship with a news outlet.
 If your articles gain traction, you can turn your writing into a campaign or advocacy project that creates measurable impact.
+If you are writing on academic topics, turn your work into a research paper like these 3 Harvard admits did.

 5. Introductory AI and Tech Reviews: Create a Social Media Handle